glpi-project/doc-agent/source/configuration.rst

     This directive is only for inventory or esx task only.

 ``no-category``
     Disables given category in output.
-The possible values are:
+The possible values can be listed running ``glpi-agent --list-categories``.
+    Some available categories:

     - printer
     - software